Kirby Smart facts for kids

 George Munger Award (2017) 3× SEC Coach of the Year (2017, 2021, 2022) Broyles Award (2009) AFCA Assistant Coach of the Year (2012) First-team All-SEC (1998) Second-team All-SEC (1997) |

 Kirby Paul Smart (born December 23, 1975) is an American football coach and former player.
-He is the current head football coach of the Georgia Bulldogs, his alma mater.
+He is the current head football coach at the University of Georgia, his alma mater.
 As head coach, he led the Bulldogs to back-to-back national championships in 2021 and 2022.

 Contents